Cog-Creators/Red-DiscordBot/docs/guide_cog_creation.rst

   - Not all events need to be checked, only those that interact with a guild.
-  - Some discretion may apply, for example, a cog which logs command invocation errors could chose to ignore this but a cog which takes actions based on messages should not.
+  - Some discretion may apply, for example, a cog which logs command invocation errors could choose to ignore this but a cog which takes actions based on messages should not.

 15. Respect settings when treating non command messages as commands.